Javorxdd/CzechArduino/README.md

 > [!IMPORTANT]
 > This library is under maintence.

+> [!IMPORTANT]
+> If you want to help with code always type your version, which you can found in CzechArduino.h.

 ## Getting started
 Now we will make some easy code for you.